Manufacturer

 Haze strains are said to cause an upbeat, energetic high, which most people associate with sativa or sativa-dominant strains.
 It is often said that the high is mainly a cerebral one, rather than the kind of couchlock vibe that people report with indica strains.
 A largely cerebral high can stimulate your creativity and be great for social situations.
 On the other hand, it can also produce a kind of brain fog (or haze) that not everyone is a big fan of, and people who tend to be anxious or nervous when using cannabis may find that a racy high isn't their cup of tea.

-Whichever type of high one prefers, the usually high THC-content of Haze strains makes them a potent option in any situation.
+Whatever type of high one prefers, the typically high THC content of Haze strains makes them a potent option in any situation.

 The physical properties of Haze strains